-- “Availability” means the amount of time in percentages, as measured over the course of each calendar year during the Term, wherein the Castor EDC Service was available for access and use by Client and its Authorized Users over the internet and operating in material accordance with the Agreement, excluding unavailability as a result of any of the exceptions described below in this Section.
+- “Availability” means the amount of time in percentages, as measured over the course of each calendar year during the Term, wherein the Services were available for access and use by Client and its Authorized Users over the internet and operating in material accordance with the Agreement, excluding unavailability as a result of any of the exceptions described below in this Section.

 - “Advanced technical support” means specific and advanced support for which Castor normally charges an hourly rate because it cannot be provided by Castor’s standard support desk.
 To specify:

-- Support provided by Castor’s standard support desk consists of: answering functional questions regarding the use of Castor’s Services (e.g. providing advice on the functionalities of Castor EDC), resolution of blocking technical issues (e.g. critical bugs and issues with access), and streamlining feature requests to the product team.
+- Support provided by Castor’s standard support desk consists of: answering functional questions regarding the use of Castor’s Services (e.g. providing advice on the functionalities of the Castor Services), resolution of blocking technical issues (e.g. critical bugs and issues with access), and streamlining feature requests to the product team.

 - Advanced technical support is the case wherein Client has a specific request that requires the involvement of the technical support team and includes but is not limited to: providing dedicated solutions for calculations and automations, exporting audit trails, retrieval of study back-ups, and support with integrations and randomization settings.
 In addition to the Advanced technical support hours included in the Bronze, Silver and Gold packages, Client may at any time purchase additional hours of Advanced technical support.